Affiliate links on Android Authority may earn us a commission. Learn more.

 The first stage is accomplished by using Bluetooth’s in-house Enhanced Data Rate (EDR) option, which was introduced all the way back with Bluetooth 2.0 to increase maximum speeds.
 EDR speeds are not usually used by A2DP audio profiles, but the spec is rated up to 3 Mbps.
 Although in reality, 1.4 Mbps is mostly achievable, with 1 Mbps being considered the minimum stable connection.
 Hence why Sony’s LDAC sits just under this threshold at 990 kbps.

-I should point out that EDR is an optional part of even newer Bluetooth 4.x devices, as the focus has been on decreasing power consumption for the most part.
+I should point out that EDR is an optional part of Bluetooth devices, as the focus has been on decreasing power consumption for the most part.
 So not every chip, and therefore not every phone, will necessarily support Sony’s LDAC at the highest quality setting.
 Bluetooth 5 supports 2 Mbps low energy speeds out of the box, and is also backward compatible with EDR versions of Bluetooth, but again this higher speed is optional.

-Now for LDAC’s compression technology, which appears to be an intelligent combination of lossless and lossy techniques to maximise sound quality at 990 kbps.
+Now for LDAC’s compression technology, which appears to be an intelligent combination of lossless and lossy techniques to maximize sound quality at 990 kbps.
 And it’s all to do with varying the bit-depth at different frequencies, which preserves significantly more data than psycho-acoustic compression algorithms, such as those used by MP3.

 Those who are familiar with the human auditory system will be aware that hearing sensitivity begins to quickly fall off after 16 kHz, meaning that a lot of the data transferred in a 96 kHz file (48 kHz of audible data per Nyquist Theory) is incredibly difficult, if not impossible to hear.
 Furthermore, we also know that 24-bits of data is more than can be physically reproduced by the best audio hardware, so these large files are carting around tons of extra data we simply can’t hear.